IamMuskaanGupta/FP_Growth/README.md

 # FP_Growth
-The reason why FP Growth is so efficient is that it’s a divide-and-conquer approach.
-It implemented tree, linked list, and the concept of depth-first search.
+FP Growth implements tree, linked list, and the concept of depth-first search.
 The process can be split into two main stages, each stage can be further divided into two steps.

 Stage 1: FP tree construction